RickStrahl/BlogPosts/2018-05/Fixing-Web-UI/FixingWebUi.md

 If you build typical Web applications for business customers like me, you probably use a UI framework like [Bootstrap](https://getbootstrap.com/), [Material Design](https://material.io/design/) or UI toolkit like [Kendo UI](https://www.telerik.com/kendo-ui), [Wijmo](https://www.grapecity.com/en/wijmo) etc. that provides you a base set of features and 'controls' (air quotes that!).
 I rarely have the privilege of working with a 'designer' and so the task to deal with Web UI falls on developers and so Web frameworks are usually the baseline to start from.

 But when that base framework doesn't have what you need, which happens regularly to me, you have to roll up your sleeves and start building a custom control from low level DOM infrastructure or using proprietary, and usually non-trivial and unintuitive framework abstractions.
-The fact that customization can be difficult is not really a vendor issue, but more so that each framework has a completely different set of implementation details so if you've built a customized component for one framework you can't use it anywhere else, nor can you just port over the logic to creat that component anywhere else.
+The fact that customization can be difficult is not really a vendor issue, but more so that each framework has a completely different set of implementation details so if you've built a customized component for one framework you can't use it anywhere else, nor can you just port over the logic to create that component anywhere else.

 Because there's essentially no component platform in the DOM only a bunch of HTML controls that have been there since the mid-nineties since the first Web browser was created, 'controls' are built through simulation of other HTML elements and those base controls.
-To build a serviceable combobox you draw boxes around an input control to simulate an input box.
-To display a drop down list you manually draw box and position the mouse at the mouse cursor and hope the algorithm is correct.
-And it handles the browser edge (ha ha) cases.
+To build a serviceable combobox you draw boxes around an input control to simulate an combo box.
+To display a drop down list you manually draw a a popover box and position the mouse at the mouse cursor.
+None of these tasks individually are as straightforward as you would think either and in combination they end up a non-trivial amount of markup and code.

-The basic building blocks of HTML controls are just not there to provide for more complex controls in a more consistent fashion.
+The basic building blocks of HTML controls are just not there to provide for more complex controls in an easy or consistent fashion.

 The biggest shortcomings in HTML is the lack of forward movement in a few areas: